Low back pain: Medications

 In chronic back pain, there's high-certainty evidence that tapentadol offers a small reduction in pain compared to placebo, and moderate-certainty evidence for a small benefit from strong opioids in reducing both pain and disability.
 Tramadol also shows low to moderate-certainty evidence for small reductions in pain and disability, while buprenorphine has very low to low-certainty evidence for similar small benefits.
 Overall, opioid use is associated with a low-certainty increased risk of adverse events like nausea, headaches, constipation, and dizziness.
 Specialist groups advise against general long-term use of opioids for chronic low back pain.
 If the pain is not managed adequately, short-term use of opioids such as morphine may be suggested, although low back pain outcomes are poorer in the long-term.
+If opioids are used, treatment should be a few days or less only when other treatment options have failed in severe and disabling cases.
 If prescribed, a person and their clinician should have a realistic plan to discontinue its use in the event that the risks outweigh the benefit.
 These medications carry a risk of addiction, may have negative interactions with other drugs, and have a greater risk of side effects, including dizziness, nausea, and constipation.
-Opioid treatment for chronic low back pain increases the risk for lifetime illicit drug use and the effect of long-term use of opioids for lower back pain is unknown.
+Opioid treatment for chronic low back pain increases the risk for lifetime illicit drug use and the effect of long-term use of opioids for low back pain is unknown.
 For older people with chronic pain, opioids may be used in those for whom NSAIDs present too great a risk, including those with diabetes, stomach or heart problems.
 They may also be useful for a select group of people with neuropathic pain.

 SNRI antidepressants may have small effects on chronic low back pain, but are associated with adverse effects.
 Evidence is lacking for the use of SSRIs and tricyclic antidepressants.
 Although the antiseizure drugs gabapentin, pregabalin, and topiramate are sometimes used for chronic low back pain evidence does not support a benefit.

 Systemic oral steroids have not been shown to be useful in low back pain.
 Facet joint injections and steroid injections into the discs have not been found to be effective in those with persistent, non-radiating pain; however, they may be considered for those with persistent sciatic pain.
 Epidural corticosteroid injections provide a slight and questionable short-term improvement in those with sciatica but are of no long-term benefit.
 There are also concerns of potential side effects.